Did you use to love Subway oatmeal raisin cookies before you turned vegan or plant-based?

 - Give everything a good stir.

 - Using a teaspoon, scoop up heaped teaspoonfuls of cookie dough.
-Using the palms of your hands roll and mould the dough into a ball shape.
+Using the palms of your hands roll and form the dough into a ball shape.
 Or if preferred, just scoop and place onto the baking tray.Leave space between each cookie as they will spread out during baking.

 - Bake on the middle shelf for 10-12 minutes until golden and set [i.e. no pale parts in the centre of the cookie].
 Cookies will still be soft to touch as they need to firm up on the baking tray before being transferred to a cooling rack.